C.02 Prisoner telephone calls

 - advise that they will automatically be notified on picking up the phone that a call is being received from a prisoner and that they can either accept or refuse the call

 - advise the call recipient the periods of the day when they are likely to receive a call from the prisoner

 - advise the call recipient that calls are not to be diverted to another number

 - note any restrictions on the receiving of calls

 - update, as necessary, IOMS Prisoner telephone number request (PDF).

-- C.02.Res.01 Recommended officer dialogue to intended recipients is a script that officers can use when verifying and confirming whether the recipient consents to contact.
+- Officers can use the script in [C.02.Res.01 Recommended officer dialogue to intended recipients] to verify and confirm whether the recipient consents to contact.